A healthy choice for your employees

 - Dental services and expenses not included in traditional dental plans, such as bridges and crowns

-Does the number of employees in my business impact how the plan functions?
+How the number of employees impact how the plan functions?

 Smaller businesses with no additional employees are also eligible for HCSA, albeit with a different structure.
 In a one-person operation, the owner can withdraw funds from their business’s account to cover their own medical costs.
 Doing so helps to avoid paying income tax on the money withdrawn.

-Where can I get a Health Care Spending Account for my employees?
+Where can I get a HCSA benefits for my employees?

 A licensed insurance broker can provide you with a Group HCSA for your business and answer any questions about how it functions.
 A free quote from us can help you determine which provider offers the most cost-effective plan for your business before you make a purchase.